BarnaliPatil/ProductUserManual/TI7750_TempInd.md

 Alarm LEDs are provided which will glow when the corresponding alarm is active.
 Following alarm options can be programmed in normal N/O contact output or reverse N/C contact output.
 ### High alarm ###
-*OPTION 0*   High alarm , normal N/O contact output
+*OPTION 0*   : High alarm , normal N/O contact output

-*OPTION 1*   High alarm , reverse N/C contact output
+*OPTION 1*   : High alarm , reverse N/C contact output

+### Low alarm ###
+*OPTION 2*   : Low alarm , normal N/O contact output

+*OPTION 3*   : Low alarm , reverse N/C contact output

+# OPERATION #

+On power on a self test is done and all LEDs and displays lights up for a few seconds.
+The indicator then displays the current parameter settings sequentially before starting its normal operation.

+#### LIST OF ITEMS DISPLAYED ON POWER ON SELF TEST ####